Cardinal-Cryptography/aleph-node/contracts/README.md

 Specifically it will:

-- Deploy the token contracts.
-- Deploy the game contracts.
+- Deploy the contracts.
-- Set access control.
+- Set access control on them.
-- Transfer token balances to the game contracts.
+- Make neccessary token transfers.
-- Whitelist accounts for playing the games.

 Third `test.sh` script plays the game from two well-known dev addresses.